Germain, R. M., D. S. Srivastava, A. Angert, Evolutionary rescue in face of biological invasion. Submitted, Science

 Hargreaves, A. L., R. M. Germain, M. Bontrager, J. Persi, A. L. Angert.
 Biotic interactions affect fitness but not local adaptation among populations.
-In prep
+Submitted, the American Naturalist.
+Preprint

 Van Allen, B., N. T. Jones, K. Carscadden, B. Gilbert, R. M. Germain*.
 Maternal effects and the outcome of interspecific competition.
 Revisions requested, the American Naturalist. *corresponding author

 Germain, R. M., N. T. Jones, T. N. Grainger.
 Cryptic dispersal networks connect habitat patches in ways not captured by distance.
-Resubmitted, Ecology.
+Accepted, Ecology.
 Preprint

 Guzman, L. M., R. M. Germain, C. Forbes, S. Straus, M. I. O’Connor, D. Gravel, D. Srivastava, P. L. Thompson.
 2018.
 A multi-trophic extension to metacommunity ecology.
 Ecology Letters 22:19-33.
 F1000 recommended!